 - To request FMLA leave, the employee must complete and sign a Request for Family and Medical Leave form and submit it to the Benefits Administrator.
 When the need for FMLA leave is foreseeable, the employee must provide notice and submit the Request for Family and Medical Leave form at least thirty (30) calendar days in advance of the effective date of the leave.
-If 30 days notice is not practicable (such as if the employee is uncertain as to when the leave will begin or in the case of a medical emergency), the employee must provide notice as soon as practicable.
-If the need for leave is not foreseeable or in the case of a qualifying exigency, the employee must give the Company notice of the need for FMLA leave as soon as practicable under the particular circumstances. - An employee must provide notice sufficient for the Company to determine that the leave is for an FMLAqualifying event.
+If 30 days notice is not practicable (such as if the employee must provide notice as soon as practicable.
+If the need for leave is not foreseeable or in the case of a qualifying exigency, the employee must give the Company notice of the need for FMLA leave as soon as practicable under the particular circumstances. - An employee must provide notice sufficient for the Company to determine that the leave is for an FMLA-qualifying event.
 In the case of unforeseeable leave, calling in "sick" without providing any additional information is not sufficient.
 When an employee seeks FMLA leave for a qualifying reason for which the Company previously has granted FMLA-protected leave, the employee must specifically reference the qualifying reason for leave or the need for FMLA leave.
-If the employee fails to provide the Company the reason for leave, leave may be denied. - When the Company has sufficient information to determine whether the leave is for an FMLA-qualifying event, the employee will be notified within 5 days whether the leave will be designated and counted as FMLA leave, absent extenuating circumstances.
+If the employee fails to provide the Company the reason for leave, leave may be denied. - When the Company has sufficient information to determine whether the leave is for an FMLAqualifying event, the employee will be notified within 5 days whether the leave will be designated and counted as FMLA leave, absent extenuating circumstances.
 At that time, employees will be provided written notice of their rights and responsibilities and the consequences for failure to meet these obligations. - When scheduling planned medical treatment, the employee must consult with the Company in advance to ensure that the Company's operations are not unduly disrupted by the employee's absence(s). - Employees should understand that, for any absences, whether covered by the FMLA or not, it is imperative to follow the Company's usual and customary internal notice and procedural requirements for requesting leave, as outlined in the Company's Employee Handbook.
 If an employee fails to comply with the Company's internal notice and procedural requirements and no unusual circumstances justify such failure, FMLA-protected leave may be delayed or denied.